ngueagho/magic-square/README.md

 # magic-square
-this repository contain a program in python an javascript to create  a magic square
+this repository contain a program in python an javascript to create  a magic square.